Skip to main content

 Environment-Specific Fields

-The X-Environment header affects which product data is returned:
+The API Key environment affects which product data is returned:

 A product may be active in test but inactive in production if it hasn’t been published yet.